 3. Vacation visualization: Visualizing a relaxing image is a terrific technique to reduce stress, and recalling a specific scene from your past is especially beneficial because many of the neurotransmitters released during the original experience are also released when you recall it in detail.
 Choose a favorite vacation memory - for example, sitting on a beach at sunset - and try to recreate what you saw, heard, smelt, and felt.

 4. Favorite word: Another amazing MBSR practice is word repetition.
-Simply choose a term that expresses the polar opposite of any stressful emotion you're experiencing.
+Simply choose a term that expresses the polar opposite of any stressful emotion you are experiencing.
 Are you enraged?
 Try the word 'peace.'
 Depressed?
 Try the word 'joy.'
 Discouraged?
 Try the word 'optimistic.'
 Simply repeat your term 10-20 times under your breath to yourself.

-5. Sun heat: Nature has a calming impact, but you definitely can't go for a walk in the woods or on the beach in the heat of the day.
+5. Sun heat: Nature has a calming impact, but you definitely cannot go for a walk in the woods or on the beach in the heat of the day.
 Instead, take a minute to stroll outside and concentrate on the sensation of the sun as it strikes some portion of your body.
 Imagine the sun's warmth melting your stress away.

 6. Breeze of insight: The wind, or breeze, is another useful natural element you might focus on during brief outings outdoors.
 For a time, turn away from it and imagine it sweeping away your worries.
 Then envision it blowing in relaxation as you face it.